laur89/awesome-stars/README.md

 ## Shell

+- [Rexypoo/docker-entrypoint-helper](https://github.com/Rexypoo/docker-entrypoint-helper) - Docker entrypoint script to run containers as an unprivileged user with UID and GID set to be compatible with the host machine
 - [makedeb/makedeb](https://github.com/makedeb/makedeb) - A simplicity-focused packaging tool for Debian archives
 - [perfectglitch/zone-ee-lets-encrypt-wildcard](https://github.com/perfectglitch/zone-ee-lets-encrypt-wildcard) -
 - [oskarkook/qdigidoc-flatpak](https://github.com/oskarkook/qdigidoc-flatpak) - DigiDoc4 packaged as a Flatpak